-Geberit migrated its complete SAP landscape from Intel Itanium-based servers running UNIX to Intel Xeon-based blade servers running SUSE Linux Enterprise Server for SAP Applications, virtualised using VMware.
-These new technologies provide a fast, flexible and efficient platform for Geberit’s mission-critical SAP applications.
+Geberit migrated its complete SAP landscape to Intel Xeon-based blade servers running SUSE Linux Enterprise Server for SAP Applications, virtualised using VMware, improving SAP performance by 60%.

 Headquartered in Rapperswil, Switzerland, Geberit is a leading manufacturer of sanitary products, employing approximately 6,000 people worldwide.
 The company has 16 production facilities in Europe, China and the USA, and sells its products in 41 countries worldwide, achieving sales of CHF 2.1 billion in 2011.